 Designating Knowledgeable Help

 Identify people who can advise your heirs.
-This might be a collecting friend, a trusted dealer, or a professional appraiser.
+Collecting friend, trusted dealer, professional appraiser—whoever can help.
 Provide contact information and introductions while you’re alive.
 When the time comes, heirs have someone to call immediately.

-Consider having preliminary conversations with these advisors.
-Explain your collection, your wishes for its disposition, and your relationship with your heirs.
-Advisors who understand the situation in advance can help more effectively than those learning everything during crisis moments.
+Have preliminary conversations with these advisors.
+Explain your collection, your wishes for disposition, and your relationship with heirs.
+Advisors who understand the situation in advance help more effectively than those learning everything during crisis moments.

 Sale Method Guidance

-Different sale methods suit different circumstances.
+That’s what makes sale method guidance endearing to us currency collectors—different methods suit different circumstances.
 Major auction houses maximize value for significant collections but require time and charge substantial commissions.
-Dealers provide immediate liquidity at wholesale prices.
-Private sales to collectors capture retail prices but require knowledge and effort.
+Dealers provide immediate liquidity at wholesale.
+Private sales capture retail but require knowledge and effort.

-Provide guidance about appropriate methods.
-“For notes worth over $1,000, consider Heritage Auctions” gives heirs direction.
+Provide specific guidance.
+“For notes worth over $1,000, consider Heritage Auctions” gives direction.
 “Dealer Bob Smith has offered to purchase the entire collection—call him for a fair wholesale offer” provides a trusted immediate option.

 Legal and Financial Structures